chiperific/promistasks/README.md

 5. Services:
   - How to ignore duplicate tasks (same tasklist) from API?

-8. Jobs
-  - Get data from Google: On a cron job every hour

 9. Mailers (need tests)
   - System sends email when new && non-oauth signs up